 Permits, Timings, and Entry Information

-- Permits: It is highly recommended to arrange permits in advance, especially during peak season.
-You will need a valid photo ID for the permit process.
+- Permits: It is highly recommended to arrange permits in advance, especially during the peak tourist season in winter.
+Permits can typically be obtained from the Forest Range Office at Nayagarh or at the designated entry gates of the sanctuary.
+You will need a valid photo ID (Aadhar Card, Voter ID, or Passport) for every member of your group to process the permit.

-- Timings: The Baisipalli Wildlife Sanctuary is generally open from sunrise to sunset.
-However, specific timings for safari and other activities may vary.
+- Timings: The Baisipalli Wildlife Sanctuary is generally open to visitors from sunrise to sunset.
+Usually, this means entry is allowed from 6:00 AM to 5:00 PM.
+However, specific timings for safaris, boat rides, and other regulated activities may vary depending on the season and forest department regulations.

-- Fees: There are entry fees for visitors and separate charges for vehicles, cameras, and guided tours.
-These fees are subject to change.
-It is always best to check with the local Forest Department office for the latest information on fees, timings, and regulations before your visit.
+- Fees: There are nominal entry fees for visitors, which differ for Indian nationals and foreign tourists.
+Additionally, there are separate charges for vehicles, still cameras, video cameras, and guided tours.
+These fees contribute to the conservation fund.
+It is always best to check with the local Forest Department office or their official website for the latest fee structure, timings, and rules before your visit to avoid any inconvenience.

 Also Read: Top 7 Wildlife Sanctuary in Odisha You Must Explore